bv101rj/radr/README.md

 # radr
-weather radar at the cli
+Get your local radar with a single command